 - Bruises occur more frequently without you having bumped yourself.

-In addition to the symptoms described, a personal physical examination is essential for a targeted lipedema diagnosis.
+For a targeted lipoedema diagnosis a personal physical examination is essential in addition to the symptoms described.
 There are currently no instrument-based diagnostics available that can confirm lipedema.
 Ultrasound in particular can only give minor indications but never evidence of the presence of lipedema.
 A detailed medical history and description of the symptoms are therefore essential for making a diagnosis.

 We treat your lipedema symptoms!